aichung/pl-cni_challenge/README.rst

 1. Install ``Python`` (3.5+) and ``pip`` (which is usually installed with Python)
 2. Create a GitHub account on https://github.com/ if you don't already have one, and install on machine.
-3. Create a Docker account on https://hub.docker.com/ if you don't already have one.
+3. Create a DockerHub account on https://hub.docker.com/ if you don't already have one.
 4. Install latest ``Docker`` (17.04.0+) if you want to test your plugin's docker image and containers on your local machine.
    To install on Ubuntu 18.04: